Durgesh93/ModeConverter/README.md

 Initializes the `Converter` class with the given parameters.

 - **Parameters:**
-- anchor_idx (int or list of int): Indices of the anchor points.
+- anchor_idx (int or list of int): location index of the anchor frame.
-- movies (numpy.ndarray): The movie clips array.
+- movies (numpy.ndarray): BxNxHxW B movies each containing N frames or NxHXW or a single movie containing N frames.
-- SLcoords (numpy.ndarray): The coordinates of SL points.
+- SLcoords (numpy.ndarray): The coordinates of SL(Scanline) points.
 - W (int, optional): The window size for clipping (default is 64).
 - SR (int, optional): The stride for shifting (default is 1).
-- num_pts (int, optional): The number of points to sample (default is None).
+- num_pts (int, optional): The number of points to sample along the SL (default is None).
 - A (int or list of int, optional): Anchor shift within in the generated clip (default is 0).
 - S (int or list of int, optional): Shift values for given scanline (default is 0).
 - R (int or list of int, optional): Rotation values for given scanline (default is 0).